 Our bespoke Local Authority Energy Collaboration is a partnership developed by member authorities that maximises the opportunities local authorities are currently offered by bringing councils together on a national scale to work on the green energy agenda.
-Currently, around 60 councils are members of APSE energy.
+Currently, around 120 councils are members of APSE Energy.

 Some of the many benefits of this collaboration include: